-- (a) The Degree of Doctor of Science shall be awarded for significant original contribution to some branch of pure or applied science. - (b) A candidate for the Degree of Doctor of Science shall hold a degree of the University of New Zealand or of the University of Canterbury or - shall have been admitted under the admission ad eundem statum regulations to the status of such degree.
-No candidate shall be examined for the Degree of Doctor of Science until five years have elapsed from having been admitted to the qualifying degree.
-Except in special
+- The Degree of Doctor of Science shall be awarded for significant original contribution to some branch of pure or applied science. - 2.
+A candidate for the Degree of Doctor of Science shall hold a degree of the University of New